 We will coordinate your child’s ongoing care with specialists, such as cardiologists, endocrinologists or gastroenterologists, to manage specific symptoms.
 If at any time your child has to be admitted to Boston Children’s, our team will follow her while in the hospital.

 You can find general information about coming to Boston Children’s—directions, parking information, family support services, local amenities and more—on our general Patient Resources pages.
-The Neurology Department website provides helpful information on billing.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”